How to Select the Best Dog GPS Tracker

 Testing Tracker Connectivity and Accuracy

-Once you have selected a dog GPS tracker based on design, battery life, cost, app ratings and cell coverage, you will need to buy and test the tracker.
-Fortunately, most trackers offer a 30-day satisfaction guarantee.
+Once you have selected a dog GPS tracker based on design, battery life, cost, app ratings and cell coverage, you need to buy and test the tracker.
+Fortunately, many trackers offer a 30-day satisfaction guarantee.
 Be sure to check out their current refund policy before purchasing.
 You may need to purchase directly from the company, and the 30 days may start at purchase or at activation.

 Testing Safe Zone Alerts